Neanderthal genetics: Genome sequencing

 Genetic studies on Neanderthal ancient DNA became possible in the late 1990s.
 In July 2006, the Max Planck Institute for Evolutionary Anthropology and 454 Life Sciences announced that they would sequence the Neanderthal genome over the next two years.
 It was hoped the comparison would expand understanding of Neanderthals, as well as the evolution of humans and human brains.
 They published the full sequence Neanderthal mitochondrial DNA (mtDNA) in 2008.
 Svante Pääbo noted that, "Contamination was indeed an issue," and they eventually realised that 11% of their mtDNA sample was modern human DNA.
 Since then, more of the preparation work has been done in clean areas and 4-base pair 'tags' have been added to the DNA as soon as it is extracted so the Neanderthal DNA can be identified.

 The first Neanderthal genome sequence was published in 2010, and strongly indicated interbreeding between Neanderthals and early modern humans.
 This was based on three specimens in Vindija Cave, Croatia, which contained almost 4% archaic DNA (allowing for near complete sequencing of the genome).
 However, there was approximately 1 error for every 200 letters (base pairs) based on the implausibly high mutation rate, probably due to the preservation of the sample.
 In 2012, British-American geneticist Graham Coop hypothesised that they instead found evidence of a different archaic human species interbreeding with modern humans, which was disproven in 2013 by the sequencing of a high-quality Neanderthal genome preserved in a 50,000 year old toe (phalanx) bone from Denisova Cave, Siberia.

 A visualisation map of the reference modern-human containing the genome regions with high degree of similarity or with novelty according to a 50,000 year old Neanderthal from the Siberian Altai Mountains has been built by Pratas et al.

-Neanderthal genomes sequenced include those from Denisova Cave including an offspring of a Neanderthal and a Denisovan, from Chagyrskaya Cave, from Vindija Cave, Mezmaiskaya cave, Les Cottés cave, Goyet Caves and Spy Cave, Hohlenstein-Stadel and Scladina caves Galería de las Estatuas and Gibraltar.
+Neanderthal genomes sequenced include those from Denisova Cave including an offspring of a Neanderthal and a Denisovan, from Chagyrskaya Cave, from Vindija Cave, Mezmaiskaya cave, Les Cottés cave, Goyet Caves and Spy Cave, Hohlenstein-Stadel and Scladina caves Galería de las Estatuas, Gibraltar, and Sidrón Cave.